ajcollaro/PaedOxSolvers/README.md

 See Experiment 5 for a head-to-head across PaedOx and other solvers on a large regression problem.

-TL;DR: PaedOx SMO is the recommended solver for the platform.
-For smaller datasets, PaedOx QP provides more precise solution.
+Summary: PaedOx SMO is the recommended solver for the platform.
+For smaller datasets, PaedOx QP provides more a precise solution.

 ## Sequential Minimal Optimization
 PaedOx SMO is recommended for most use-cases and supports several types of SVM through different problem encodings: